 I find myself there a lot, especially after a long day at work accompanied by a tough workout compounded by carrying my lovely but ever growing son around and being confronted by a house that seems to spawn more clutter no matter how many bags of stuff I take to Goodwill.

 This chili is one of our favorites.
-It’s a combination of ground beef, sweet mango, savory red beans, and delicious spices.
-I add to the sweet by dressing mine up with avocado slices.
-Bonus points for superfoods.
+It’s a combination of ground beef, sweet peach salsa, savory red beans, and delicious spices.

 Seriously, this is it.
 Throw these things in a pot, stir them up, and you get to call it dinner and it looks and tastes amazing.